 - more effective and efficient IT services

 - better quality in IT services

-To set up a strong ITSM practice, an organization would require people with strong knowledge in ITSM, ITSM processes (which can be referred from ITIL, MOF, ISM, etc.), and ITSM tools which must be aligned to the business requirements of the organization.
+To set up a strong ITSM practice, an organization would require strong knowledge in ITSM, ITSM processes (which can be referred from ITIL, MOF, ISM, etc.), and ITSM tools, which must be aligned to the business requirements of the organization.

 ITSM Best Practice Frameworks

-In ITSM there are many practices that have incepted, some of the prominent are ITIL (IT Infrastructure Library), MOF (Microsoft Operations Framework), ISM (Integrated Service Management), and recently a new digital service management approach is VeriSM.
+In ITSM, many practices have incepted; some of the prominent are ITIL (IT Infrastructure Library), MOF (Microsoft Operations Framework), ISM (Integrated Service Management), and recently a new digital service management approach is VeriSM.

 Value to Business

 - Resolves IT issues quickly and will enable us to run business operations.